nimaaskarian/goje/README.md

 ![GitHub top language](https://img.shields.io/github/languages/top/nimaaskarian/goje?color=blue)

 goje (/ˈɡoʊ.dʒɛ/, meaning tomato in Persian) is an event-based pomodoro server;
-a fast, multi client and featureful pomodoro app that uses low resources (23MB of RAM with all the features enabled and couple of clients) and just dissolves into your setup, whatever that might be!
+a fast, multi client and featureful pomodoro app that uses low resources (~6MB of RAM according to systemd's status, while using all the features and a couple of clients) and just dissolves into your setup, whatever that might be!

 #### goje on phone, goje on bar, goje on browser, goje everywhere
 ![goje on phone, goje on bar, goje on chrome, goje everywhere](https://github.com/user-attachments/assets/da2bf498-802b-43ba-8ed9-e462f7b0d0bf)